Tiggilyboo/vanny-hub/README.md

 `devices-modbus.h` contains the various pinouts for the Raspberry Pi Pico UART pins.
 It makes use of both UARTs (one for modbus 485, and one for 232).

-The SPI pinout is for the display is located in `display/display.h`
 ```c
 #define UART_RX_TIMEOUT 1000000